COMSYS/parameter-exchange/README.md

 7. Execute `./setup.sh` within the container.

-   	 **Note:** The setup just needs to be executed once after cloning the repo (or after making any update to the libOTe, libPSI or wolfssl libraries).
+   	 **Note:** The setup just needs to be executed once after cloning the repo (or after making any update to the libOTe, libPSI, or wolfssl libraries).
    	 It takes **very long** and does not need to be executed in case only the docker container has to be rebuilt due to whatever reason.
 For instance, you can once build the docker container manually and perform the setup, and then create another docker container (with another name) for your IDE without the need to execute the setup again.
-This is particularly useful if your IDE builds the container itself.
+This approach is particularly useful if your IDE builds the container itself.

    	 **Note:** You can adapt the variable `NUM_THREADS` in `setup.sh` to